Georg Heinrich Ritter Mautner von Markhof / 8.5.1840 – 15.5.1904

-After an internship in Trieste, he took over the malting and small brewery in Göding, where he managed very successfully, like Adolf Ignaz, by implementing more rational production methods.
-In 1860 he became the sole authorized signatory in all of his father’s businesses, and a year later he was in charge of the newly acquired yeast factory and malt house in Simmering, where he was the first to move into an apartment on the first floor of the Rosenhof.
+After a period of practical training in Trieste, he took over the malting and small brewery in Göding, where he was economically very successful, like Adolf Ignaz, by implementing more rational production methods.
+In 1860, he became the sole authorized signatory in all of his father’s businesses, and a year later he was in charge of the newly acquired yeast factory and malt house in Simmering, where he was the first to move into an apartment on the first floor of the Rosenhof.

 Despite his outstanding position, not too much personal information about Georg Heinrich has survived.
-What is certain is that he – like many Mautners of the earlier generations – was a very dear but confident patriarch, who, however, was also extremely reluctant to be contradicted.
-Despite his dominant demeanor, he was loved by his four sons, three daughters, and most family members.
-For example, his daughter-in-law Emy, until her own death, made sure every May 15th that his grave was decorated with a wreath.
+What is certain is the fact that he – like many Mautners of the earlier generations – was a very dear but confident patriarch, who, however, was also extremely reluctant to be contradicted.
+Despite his dominant demeanour, he was loved by his four sons, three daughters, and most family members.
+For example, his daughter-in-law Emy, until her own death, made sure every May 15, that his grave was decorated with a wreath.
 Those who remember their father-in-law in such a loving way 70 years later must have appreciated him wholeheartedly.
 Like his father, he also had a great reputation among the population.
-He took care of the social problems of his time, generously subsidized children’s homes and, together with his wife Charlotte he continued Adolf Ignaz´ foundations for orphans.
-Between 1897 and 1900, poor schoolchildren were given a warm lunch on his initiative – he was chairman of the local school council and a member of the district school council.
-The communities of Groß-Jedlersdorf and Baden appointed him an honorary citizen because of his merits.
+Like Adolf Ignaz before him, he not only looked after his customers with the greatest care, but also looked after his employees and workers and the social problems of his time with just as great social understanding.
+He generously subsidized children’s homes and, together with his wife Charlotte he continued Adolf Ignaz´s foundations for orphans.
+For example, in December 1897 he had 60 children fed daily at his own expense and between 1897 and 1900, 600 to 1000 poor school children were given a daily warm lunch on his initiative – he was chairman of the local school council and a member of the district school council.
+At Christmas, the children of his workers were given presents, new clothes and sweets in his manor house.
+Whenever he took the tram, which opened in 1912, he always paid the fare of 20 heller with 1 crown.
+This tip was enough for a family meal.
+Furthermore, he secured long-term employees with a pension.
+The communities of Großjedlersdorf (on January 8, 1889) and Baden appointed him an honorary citizen because of his merits.